Dubai property market 2025

 5. Rental Market Performance and Yields

-Dubai's rental market experienced dramatic appreciation in 2024 and continues upward pressure into 2025:
+Dubai's rental market experienced dramatic appreciation and continues upward pressure into 2026:

 1. Average apartment rents: AED 103,000 annually (21.7% YoY increase)